thebenedict/gateway_test/readme.rst

 RapidSMS HTTP Gateway Tester
 ============================

-A typical setup for RapidSMS using an HTTP gateway looks like:
+When using RapidSMS with an HTTP gateway, messages usually flow like this:

     Handset<--->Gateway<-->RapidSMS